 - 1. List all courses in Mathematics and Statistics. - 2.
 List all courses in Mathematics and Statistics where the credit hours are greater than 1. - 3.
-Lists the titles of courses offered by the Chemistry and Physics departments that are not full courses (that is, they are not 6 credit hour courses). - 4.
+Lists the titles of courses offered by the Chemistry and Physics departments that are not full courses (that is, they are not 6 credit hour courses). - Once this query is coded, close and reopen your query.
+You may see that MS Access converts your "Not 6" expression to another alternate form, "<> 6", where the combination <> stands for not equal to. - 4.
 List all 3 and 6 credit hour courses that are not ACS courses.